EnzymeCorp/handbook/README.md

 Goals & work streams (other than engineering) are tracked in ClickUp to log and track projects for Marketing, Customer Success, Sales, Consulting, and Quality.

  - Github
 Github hosts our repository and our code.
-Read more HERE.
 We have daily calls where we review the Github board and the issues the developers are working on.

 - Slack
 We use slack daily to communicate within the team and some of our customers.
 In support of Remote-First, async culture, please use appropriately scoped Slack channels whenever possible.